joearms/old.blog/_posts/2013-04-13-Read-me-on-a-mobile.md

 Thanks for the edits
 ===================

-When I was in school I was a total looser at English.
+When I was in school I was a total loser at English.
 I couldn't spell for toffee, hadn't a clue about punctuation.
 I can spell and punctuate way better now, but I'm still a long way from perfect.
 I tend to see what I thought I had written not what I actually wrote, so all your